iracooke/bcc2020CLE/docs/README.md

 ```

 > Note.
 This strategy illustrates some bash principles but it isn't perfect.
 We can run off the ends of chromosomes.
 A more precise way to do this is using the `bedtools` utility.

-## About the Instructor

-[Ira Cooke](https://research.jcu.edu.au/portfolio/ira.cooke/) is a senior lecturer in bioinformatics at James Cook University and co-director of its [Centre for Tropical Bioinformatics and Molecular Biology](https://www.jcu.edu.au/ctbmb).
-You can find out more about his research interests on his [staff webpage](https://research.jcu.edu.au/portfolio/ira.cooke/), at [marine-omics.net](https://www.marine-omics.net/) and [marine-molecular-biology.group](https://www.marine-molecular-biology.group/).
-He is also occasionally active on twitter [@iracooke](https://twitter.com/iracooke)